saber0/ARGH/README.md

    enter a color.
 8. Enter one of seven possible colors: red, orange, yellow, green, blue, indigo, violet.
 Case does not matter.
    The program will gather all persons with that color attribute and list them in the console output area.
-   Also, all those persons and their correponding attributes will be outputted to a file named "Sorted2.txt".
+   Also, all those persons and their corresponding attributes will be outputted to a file named "Sorted2.txt".

    **Note: You can click clear to close the file stream i.e. sever the connection between the program